hardikpardik/Lead-Capture-AI-Agent/README.md

 ## My AI orchestration decisions

-I chose OpenAI's Responses API because the official OpenAI docs position it as the recommended API for text generation work, especially for current reasoning models.
-The model is configurable through `OPENAI_MODEL`, with `gpt-5.5` as the default because the current docs use it in Responses API examples and it is strong enough to produce reliable structured qualification output.
+I chose Google's Gemini 2.5 Flash API because it provides industry-leading reasoning speed, low latency, and native support for strict structured JSON output.
+The model is configurable through `GEMINI_MODEL`, with `gemini-2.5-flash` as the default because it is fast and reliable for structured qualification tasks.

 Prompt structure:

-- The system-style `instructions` tell the model it is a B2B sales development assistant for Oplify.
+- The system instructions tell the model it is a B2B sales development assistant for Oplify.
 - The lead is passed as JSON with `fullName`, `email`, `businessName`, and `message`.
-- The model is required to return only JSON with `score`, `reason`, and `emailDraft`.
+- The model is required via schema-enforced generation to return only JSON with `score`, `reason`, and `emailDraft`.
 - The scoring rubric is explicit: urgent business problem, budget, timeline, demo, quote, or implementation signals push toward `Hot`; unclear but plausible needs are `Warm`; vague or non-commercial submissions are `Cold`.

 Tradeoffs considered:

 - I kept the prompt compact to reduce latency and token usage.
+- I implemented an aggressive backend sanitization layer (`/[^\x00-\x7F]/g`) to ensure clean UTF-8 character encoding across different SQL collation settings.
 - I used a strict post-processing layer in code so an unexpected model response cannot break the database contract.
 - I added a deterministic fallback path.
 In production I would alert on fallback usage, but for this assignment it keeps the form, API, database, and admin demo working when no API key is available.

 ## AI tools I used and how

 - Claude was used earlier to draft the Task 1 foundation and folder structure.
-- Codex was used to review the assignment PDFs, audit the existing repo, identify missing Task 2 and Task 3 requirements, implement the AI qualifier, admin panel, duplicate detection, schema expansion, and README.
+- Codex / Gemini was used to review the assignment PDFs, audit the existing repo, identify missing Task 2 and Task 3 requirements, implement the Gemini 2.5 Flash qualifier, admin panel, duplicate detection, rate-limiting, schema expansion, and README.
 - I used AI as a reviewer and implementation partner, not only autocomplete: it helped compare the current code against the assignment rubric, decide what to keep, and tighten the product flow for the demo.

 ## Bonus Feature

 The bonus feature is smart duplicate detection.
 Before saving a new lead, the API checks whether the same email has submitted a lead in the last 30 days.
 If it finds one, the API returns `409 Conflict` with a field-level email error.
 This protects the sales queue from repeated submissions while still allowing old leads to come back later.

-The admin panel also includes a lightweight score distribution dashboard so a business owner can quickly see whether the pipeline is mostly Hot, Warm, or Cold.
+The app also includes custom API rate-limiting to prevent endpoint flooding, and the admin panel includes a lightweight score distribution dashboard so a business owner can quickly see whether the pipeline is mostly Hot, Warm, or Cold.

 ## Demo Walkthrough Checklist

-For the Loom recording:
+For the screen recording:

 1. Submit a lead from `http://localhost:3000`.
 2. Show the returned AI score, reason, and generated email draft on the confirmation panel.
 3. Open `http://localhost:3000/admin`.
+4. Enter the admin decryption token to authenticate and view the secure dashboard.
-4. Show the saved lead in the admin list with the same score and draft.
+5. Show the saved lead in the admin list with the same score and draft, and click the copy button to copy the draft to your clipboard.
-5. Open PostgreSQL and run:
+6. Open PostgreSQL and run:

 ```sql
 SELECT full_name, email, business_name, ai_score, ai_score_reason, ai_email_draft